oemof/oemof-solph/doc/oemof_solph.rst

         outputs={b_el: Flow(nominal_value=30),
                  b_th: Flow(nominal_value=40)},
         conversion_factors={b_el: 0.3, b_th: 0.4})

+.. note:: See the :py:class:`~oemof.solph.blocks.LinearTransformer` block for all information about the mathematical background.

 Storage
 +++++++

 In contrast to the three classes above the storage class is a pure solph class and is not inherited from the oemof-network module.
+The *nominal_value* of the storage signifies the nominal capacity.
+To limit the input and output flows you can define the ratio between these flows and the capacity using *nominal_input_capacity_ratio* and *nominal_output_capacity_ratio*.
+Furthermore an efficiency for loading, unloading and a capacity loss per time increment can be defined.
+For more information see the definition of the  :py:class:`~oemof.solph.network.Storage` class.

 .. code-block:: python